erictleung/tutorial-tidyverse/README.md

-# tutorial-tidy-purrr
+# tutorial-tidyverse

-Presentation on the tidyverse and functional programming in R using purrr
+Presentation on the tidyverse in R to clean and manipulate data

 ## Prerequisites

 - `R`
-- `purrr` (main package demonstration for presentation)
 - `rmarkdown` (to compile presentation)
-- `repurrrsive` (for nested lists data)
+- `tidyverse`

 ## Compile Presentation